Nicklas-Holmqvist/dantes-todo/README.md

 * **DELETE** - **/api/:id** - *Deletes one homework.
 The ID in the url will be the homework that should be deleted*
 * **DELETE** - **/api** - *Deletes all homeworks.
 In the endpoint, an empty array will be pushed to the .json-file*

-### Install
+## Install

-Open an empty folder in VSC and then run: git clone https://github.com/Nicklas-Holmqvist/homework-todo.git.
+Open an empty folder in VSC and then run in the terminal: git clone https://github.com/Nicklas-Holmqvist/homework-todo.git.

-If you have the folder, just open it in VSC
+If you already have the folder, just open it in VSC

 * When everything is open, run in the terminal: npm install or npm i